2023 Best Value Communication & Journalism Bachelor's Degree Schools in Maryland

 In addition to its best value ranking, and one of the reasons why the school is on the list, UMCP is ranked #1 for overall quality for communication and journalism in Maryland.

 The excellent bachelor’s degree programs at Salisbury University helped the school earn the #3 place on this year’s ranking of the best value communication and journalism schools in Maryland.
-Salisbury is a medium-sized public school located in the small suburb of Salisbury.
+Salisbury is a medium-sized public school located in the suburb of Salisbury.

-The excellent bachelor’s degree programs at Towson University helped the school earn the #4 place on this year’s ranking of the best value communication and journalism schools in Maryland.
-Located in the city of Towson, Towson is a public school with a fairly large student population.
+The excellent bachelor’s degree programs at University of Baltimore helped the school earn the #5 place on this year’s ranking of the best value communication and journalism schools in Maryland.
+UB is a small public school located in the city of Baltimore.

 Full Communication & Journalism at University of Baltimore Report